Quebecca/qc_widgets/README.md

 - My last modified pages
 - My last modified content elements
 - List of my Workspace preview links
-- Number of records by content type
+- Number of records by table

 Screenshot of 4 of the widgets